Fleet News is urging the industry to support calls for the Chancellor to address key fleet concerns in October’s budget.

 The new Worldwide harmonised Light vehicles Test Procedure (WLTP) for fuel efficiency and CO2 emissions, and the lack of clarity over future benefit-in-kind (BIK) taxation levels, VED and national insurance contributions (employee and employer) beyond tax year 2020/21 is central to the problem.

 - the ongoing uncertainty over Brexit (despite most organisations attempting a ‘business as usual’ stance while it affects vehicle supply and contract terms, according to some fleets)

 - mobility/urban transport policies.

-Chancellor of the Exchequer Philip Hammond has an opportunity to address fleet concerns in his Budget at the end of November and we believe there are a number of topics that need his consideration (see below).
+Chancellor of the Exchequer Philip Hammond has an opportunity to address fleet concerns in his Budget on October 29 and we believe there are a number of topics that need his consideration (see below).

 Consequently, Fleet News is launching a Fleet Budget Manifesto.